Eva Hunter: 2025

 In round 2, Hunter scored her first hatrick for Wigan Warriors, in a 106-6 defeat of Barrow Raiders.

 On 7 June, Hunter played for Wigan in the 2025 Women's Challenge Cup final, scoring a try and defeating St Helens 42-6.
 Hunter scored 6 tries in 5 appearances in the competition, as Wigan claimed their maiden title.

 Hunter finished the season as joint top try-scorer with 20, alongside St Helens winger Danielle McGifford.
 She was part of the Wigan Warriors side that completed the treble in the 2025 season, winning the League Leader's Shield, Super League, Women's Challenge Cup, the team also won the RFL Women's Nines.

 Hunter set a new Wigan club record by scoring tries in 13 consecutive games, beating the previous record of 11 held by Steve Ella, Martin Offiah and Sam Tomkins.

 At the end of 2025, Hunter became the first Wigan player to be named Woman of Steel ahead of her Wigan teammates Jenna Foubister and Isabel Rowe.

 Hunter's younger sister, Ruby also plays for Wigan.

+2026

+On 30 May, Hunter played for Wigan in the 2026 Women's Challenge Cup Final, scoring a record-equalling four tries in a 54-6 victory over St Helens.
+This was Hunter's second Challenge Cup win as a player, after winning it in 2025.